In May, the WannaCry ransomware cyberattack put businesses worldwide at risk.

 Just weeks later, a similar attack has surfaced.

-Companies across the globe – including government and critical infrastructure operators – reported widespread
+Companies across the globe – including government and critical infrastructure operators – reported widespread cyberattacks on Tuesday, June 27.
+The virus appeared to spread rapidly with reports of computer outages multiplying across Europe and in the U.S.

 As the virus spread over the Microsoft Windows Operating System, security experts identified the attack as a new variant of the Petya malware.
 This new variant is being referred to as NotPetya or GoldenEye, depending on the source.